 Vail Daily column: What’s smarter — paying off debts or investing?

 This article was written by Edward Jones for use by your local Edward Jones financial adviser.
 Edward Jones and its associates and financial advisers do not provide tax or legal advice.
-Chuck Smallwood, Bret Hooper, Tina DeWitt, Charlie Wick, Chris Murray and Kevin Brubeck are financial advisers with Edward Jones Investments.
+Tina DeWitt, Charlie Wick, Kevin Brubeck, Dolly Schaub and Chris Murray are financial advisers with Edward Jones Investments.
 They can be reached in Edwards at 970-926-1728 or in Eagle at 970-328-4959 or 970-328-0361.